dhruvrt/dhruvrt.github.io/_posts/2023-01-06-Building-Your-Own-Blogsite.md

 ```console
 $ bash tools/init.sh
 ```
-The above command will clean up unneeded files from your repository, and automatically create a new commit.
+The above command will clean uffffp unneeded files from your repository, and automatically create a new commit.

 ### Installing Dependencies